-Allowing your employees to BYOD – “bring your own device” – is a cybersecurity concern, but you don’t have to let it keep your company from a secure cyberenvironment.
-Once you understand the benefits of implementing BYOD, you’ll be less hesitant to let your employees use their hardware to run company software.
+Though an increasingly common and successful practice, allowing your employees to BYOD – “bring your own device” – poses cybersecurity concerns.
+Having a BYOD program in place doesn't have to keep your company from having a secure cyber environment.
+Once you understand the benefits of implementing a BYOD policy for internal communications, you’ll be less hesitant to let your employees use their hardware to run company software.

 In this article, we’ll discuss how to smooth over the tension between your employees’ BYOD desires like unrestricted access and your company’s cybersecurity needs, which are typically at odds with free-roaming device usage.

 If we’re talking BYOD, we’re typically talking about smartphones.
-Your employees take their smartphones with them everywhere they go, and they’re amenable to mixing business with pleasure so long as the business portion doesn’t interfere with the operations of the device’s other uses.
+Your employees take their smartphones with them everywhere they go.
+As such, they’re amenable to mixing business with pleasure so long as the business portion doesn’t interfere with the operations of the device’s other uses.
 Therein lies the problem.

 Imposing control on employee devices is bound to make your employees unhappy, so you’ll have to use a lighter touch than a software-based lockdown.
 We’ll explain how to develop and implement a formal BYOD policy a bit later in the article, but first, we want you to realize the importance of changing your employees’ perspectives if you’re going to have a successful BYOD policy while maintaining security.

-The trick to BYOD is educating your employees that BYOD is a way for their device to peek into the larger corporate system upon which the entire organization relies.
-The scope of the peek—be it a keyhole or a cinema-screen—is directly linked to their ability to get the things done efficiently, while maintaining the security of the company’s data and the integrity of their device.
+The trick to effectively communicating a BYOD policy to your employees is to emphasize that their personal device now has access to the larger corporate system.
+The scope of this access is directly linked to their ability to get work done efficiently, while maintaining the security of the company’s data and the integrity of their device.

-Depending on your industry, your educational regimen may be more technical, or more oriented toward non-specialists.
+Make sure you tailor your educational program to your audience, likely a mix of and less tech-oriented employees.
 Try not to throw the tech talk at the people who aren’t going to be interested in hearing about the technical detail.
-Instead, offer a few examples of good BYOD practices, a few examples of bad BYOD practices, and then showcase your company’s BYOD policy.
+Instead, offer a few examples of good and bad BYOD practices, and then showcase your company’s BYOD policy.

 When showing examples, it’s important to link user behaviors to larger consequences.
 People respond best to realistic examples, so avoid scare tactics.
 Not every data breach caused by a BYOD-centric mishap is going to bring down the entire company, but be sure that everyone knows it’s a remote possibility.

-By creating a workforce of informally savvy cybersecurity employees, you’ll be adding value to your employees’ skill set and providing them with tools to be vigilant while using their devices.
+By creating a workforce of cybersecurity-savvy employees, you’ll be adding value to your employees’ skill set and providing them with tools to be vigilant while using their devices.

-Now that we know the solution to BYOD issues is an explicit BYOD policy and an informal, yet detailed educational program for your employees, what are the concrete steps your company can take to put the wheels in motion?
+Now that we know the solution to BYOD issues is an explicit BYOD policy and a detailed educational program for your employees, what are the concrete steps your company can take to put the wheels in motion?

-There are some ways that you can incorporate useful software into your BYOD policy for the betterment of your company.
-Software that can act as a soft barrier between your user’s device and your company’s important data, without getting in the way of the user’s job, is exactly what you should be looking for.
+Consider incorporating digital workplace software into your BYOD policy for the betterment of your company.
+Software can act as a soft barrier between your user’s device and your company’s important data, without getting in the way of the user’s job.

 By introducing a layer of protection, your employees can rest assured their device will stay safe and also stay useful in the course of their work.
-Even more importantly, you won’t have to worry about data breaches or malware infections slipping into your corporate network as a result of a permissive BYOD policy.
+You won’t have to worry about data breaches or malware slipping into your corporate network as a result of a lax BYOD policy.

-The trick is that an intermediary between your employees and your data lets your employees retain full control of their devices, while allowing your company to maintain full control of its internal perimeter.
+A digitl intermediary between your employees and your data lets your employees retain full control of their devices, while allowing full control of your company's internal perimeter.
 Your IT team will thank you, as will your BYOD users.